yifan-grace-tang/bigscape-installation/README.md

 <p align="center">
   <img src="./img/final-command.png" height=500>
+<em>You should see this list of commands that you can use on your bigscape query if you have successfully installed bigscape.</em>
 </p>

-_You should see this list of commands that you can use on your bigscape query if you have successfully installed bigscape._